Last Updated on May 31, 2023 by Kapuluan

 Every day, as we get ready to face the world, we put on our favorite fragrances and never forget to put on deodorant or antiperspirants.
 It is estimated that 90% of Americans put on deodorant daily, making sure to guard against the possibility of flaunting an unpleasant smell.
 Many of us carry deodorant with us, or keep it at the office for those stressful days or when we run and sweat our way to an appointment.

 But in doing so, we unknowingly subject ourselves to harsh toxic chemicals.

 This seemingly safe daily hygiene can have serious consequences for your health and the fact is that very few people have ever considered this.

 Scientists have proposed that certain ingredients in underarm antiperspirants or deodorants may be related to breast cancer because they are frequently applied to an area in contact with our lymph nodes and next to the breast.

 In fact, a study published in 2003 in the European Journal of Cancer Prevention, interviewed 437 women with breast cancer about their past and present use of deodorants.
 The study reported that women who applied deodorant at least twice a week and shaved their armpits at least three times a week developed breast cancer almost 15 years younger than women who did neither.

 A study published in 2004 in the Journal of Applied Toxicology, looked at the synthetic chemicals, parabens.
 Parabens is one of the harmful chemicals found in deodorants.
 The researchers looked at 20 human breast tumor samples and found that parabens were present in 18 of them.
 They concluded that these results suggested that parabens in deodorants could be absorbed through the skin and increase the risk of breast cancer.

-In another study by The World Health Organization exposure to aluminum was linked to Alzheimer’s disease, with higher frequencies of deodorant use corresponding to higher risks of developing Alzheimer’s.
+In another new study, the exposure to aluminum was linked to Alzheimer’s disease, with higher frequencies of deodorant use corresponding to higher risks of developing Alzheimer’s.
 Abnormal accumulation of aluminum has been found in the brains of people with Alzheimer’s disease, and when aluminum is injected into the brains of laboratory animals, the animals develop a neurological disease similar to Alzheimer’s.